Code generation using Swift Package Plugins

 As it can be seen in the code above, there are a few gaps that need to be filled (🤷):

-, which again can be found in the plugin’s context.
-This directory provides read-write access and any files that are created within it will be part of the package’s build process. - Providing an input path and a module name.
+2. Providing an input path and a module name.
 This is the trickiest part, these need to point the sources from target being tested rather than the target that the plugin is being applied to - the unit tests.
 Thankfully, the plugin’s target’s dependencies are accessible and we can grab the dependency we are interested in from that array.
-This dependency will be internal (
+This dependency will be internal (target rather than product) and it will give the executable both its name and directory.

 import PackagePlugin